 - In 1991, Kevin Costner's Robin Hood: Prince of Thieves appeared; a mélange of previous motifs, it is perhaps most notable for Alan Rickman's magnificently saturnine Sheriff of Nottingham.

-- Young Robin Hood, a 1991-1992 Hanna-Barbera cartoon about Robin Hood and his merry men as teenagers.
+- Young Robin Hood, a 1991-1992 cartoon about Robin Hood and his merry men as teenagers.
+It was a co-production of, unusually, Hanna-Barbera and the Canadian animation firm Cinar (which later changed into Cookie Jar Entertainment).

 - Parke Godwin's 1991 novel Sherwood and the 1993 Robin and the King place the story during the Norman Conquest with William the Conqueror as a major character.